Deno Joseph Boudreaux

 Inducted on November 16, 2002

-He is better known as a television personality in Acadiana.
+Deno Joseph Boudreaux is best known as a television personality in Acadiana.
 His popular program the “Deno Boudreaux Show” airs on Acadiana Open Channel (AOC) and on PAX 22 in South Louisiana.
 The program airs in PAX 22 Saturday and Sunday mornings at 11 AM.
 The shows introduces and showcases various bands, especially those playing traditional “Cajun” music.
 Deno has received numerous awards from AOC for his efforts including the Viddy Award for Best Television Series.

 Boudreaux was born in Catahoula, St. Martin Parish, on February 11, 1934.
 His father was a share-crop sugar cane farmer and Deno worked there with his parents.
 He was brought up where only French was spoken in the household.
 As a child Deno had to quit school while in the 8th grade to help his parents on the farm.
 With his mother delivering twins and his older brothers in the service, Deno was required to quit school and help with the house-hold chores.